The Lightyears: Tours and appearances

 The Lightyears have toured to the US, South Korea, Thailand, South Africa and mainland Europe.
 They played Glastonbury Festival in both 2007 and 2008 and have supported acts such as Mystery Jets and The Levellers.
 In September 2009, the band performed at Wembley Stadium to a crowd of 45,000 people.
 They appeared on the same bill as Diversity, winners of Britain's Got Talent.
 Three further performances at Wembley were to follow, supporting acts such as Right Said Fred and Eliza Doolittle.

 In November 2009, The Lightyears appeared in a national advertising campaign for T-Mobile.
 Chris and George wrote a song for the campaign (in collaboration with Josh's Band) called "Come With Me", which was released in January 2010 on Universal Records.

 In March 2011, The Lightyears were invited to perform at The Script's headline show at O2 Arena, appearing in the O2 blueroom.

 In October 2012, the band travelled to Gothenburg, Sweden, to perform with Roger Daltrey from The Who and Roger Taylor from Queen.
+In 2013, after a sell-out show at Westminster Reference Library and an American tour, the band shifted their focus to private events for the remainder of the decade.

+During the first half of the 2020s, The Lightyears devised a concept show for the festival circuit called Hype Club.
+Hype Club, a high-energy DJ set fronted by a rock band, debuted at Sham Rocks Festival and Guildford's ShyneFest in May 2026.

 Lightyears novel

 In 2009, Chris Russell began work on his debut novel Mockstars, inspired by the story of how The Lightyears got together.
-He was signed to leading literary agency Johnson & Alcock in November 2013, and Mockstars was published the following summer by Red Button Publishing.
-Russell has since begun work on a trilogy of teen novels entitled "Songs About A Girl", in which an ordinary teenage girl is invited to take backstage photos for the world's hottest boy band.
-The trilogy was bought by Hodder Children's in 2015, and has sold in multiple territories worldwide.
+He was signed to leading literary agency Johnson & Alcock in November 2013 and Mockstars was published the following summer by Red Button Publishing.
+Russell then began work on a trilogy of teen novels entitled "Songs About A Girl", in which an ordinary teenage girl is invited to take backstage photos for the world's hottest boy band.
+The trilogy was bought by Hodder Children's in 2015 and sold in multiple territories worldwide.